-(Verification Test: HLSL_A2B_LINK_REQ__)
+(Verification Test: HLSL_A2B_LINK_REQ_3.2.11)

-The host shall be capable of completing initialization of the A2B network (1 Master, and up to 6 Slaves) within 350 ms of a wakeup event.
+The host shall be capable of completing initialization of the A2B network (node count per SWR-REQ-393157 – Number of Nodes and Links) within (50 ms times the number of nodes) of a wakeup event.

-The A2B system may be configured at vehicle runtime IF it can be completed within 350, otherwise the A2B system shall be configured at EOL/Service Bay and stored in non-volatile memory.
+The A2B system may be configured at vehicle runtime IF it can be completed within the above time, otherwise the A2B system shall be configured at EOL/Service Bay and stored in non-volatile memory.

-Consider Adding Startup Timing Diagram from CAN/Powerup to master to slaves.

-T0: Wakeup (Source via Hardware Input, or CAN Wakeup)

-T1: Host Provides A2B Master Clock to A2B Master (not to exceed 50 ms)

-T2: Host Discovers and Initializes Each Slave (not to exceed 50 ms per slave)

-T3: Host Finishes ‘Discovery and Initialization) (not to exceed 300 ms from T0)

-Rationale: Wakeup may come from dedicated input pins (e.g. power or wakup) or an attached CAN network.
-This time will include potential runtime discovery of the A2B devices, or the discovery may be performed at end of line or in the service bay.

-(Verification Test: HLSL_A2B_LINK_REQ__)
+(Verification Test: HLSL_A2B_LINK_REQ_3.2.12)

 The host shall be capable of shutting down the A2B network within 250 ms of the wakeup source going away.